SAP/fundamental-tools/abap-api-tools/README.md

     SCRTEXT_S: Postl Code
 ```

-## CLI API
+## Integration

-Your tools and applications can use CLI API `call` and `get` methods, to access ABAP annotations and call templates.
+Your tools and applications can use integration API `call` and `get` methods, to access ABAP annotations and call templates.

-Either the destination id or connection parameters can be provided, together with one single RFM name or array of RFM names.
+Either the destination id or connection parameters can be provided, with one or more RFM names.

-Check [unit tests](https://github.com/SAP/fundamental-tools/tree/main/abap-api-tools/tests) for data structures.
+Check [unit tests](https://github.com/SAP/fundamental-tools/tree/main/abap-api-tools/tests) for usage details and result data structure.

 ```ts
 import { CliApi, CliResult, RfcConnectionParameters } from "abap-api-tools";